What should I wear to class?

 How do I become a Tai Chi teacher?

 You need to have been training with the association for at least two years (maybe less if attending more than once a week) and have demonstrated a certain standard of Tai Chi.
 Currently the teacher training programme is £99 which includes all training manuals and the written and practical exam fees.
 Training can be completed with Mark Popplewell, Area Coach, on his Saturday Tai Chi courses in Thornhill and evening classes in Wakefield, for which the usual class training fees apply.
-The practical tests (2) and final written and practical exams are currently to be taken in Scarborough with chief instructor Howard Gibbon.
-A practical test is held at the end of module 3 and module 6 The final exams at the end of module 9 are held on specified dates.
+The practical tests (8) and final written and practical exams are currently to be taken in Holme On Spalding Moor, or at any of the regional classes with chief instructor Howard Gibbon.
+A practical test is held at the end of each module.
+The final exams at the end of module 9 are held on specified dates.
+More info. contact Mark Popplewell.